microsoft/ML-For-Beginners/1-Introduction/1-intro-to-ML/README.md

 ## What you will learn in this course

 In this curriculum, we are going to cover only the core concepts of machine learning that a beginner must know.
-We cover what we call 'Classical machine learning' primarily using Scikit-learn, an excellent library many students use to learn the basics.
+We cover what we call 'classical machine learning' primarily using Scikit-learn, an excellent library many students use to learn the basics.
 To understand broader concepts of artificial intelligence or deep learning, a strong fundamental knowledge of machine learning is indispensable, and so we would like to offer it here.

-You will additionally learn the basics of Regression, Classification, Clustering, natural language processing, Time Series Forecasting, and Reinforcement Learning, as well as real-world applications, the history of ML, ML and Fairness, and how to use your model in web apps.

 In this course you will learn:

-- Core concepts of machine learning
+- core concepts of machine learning
-- The history of ML
+- the history of ML
 - ML and fairness
-- The definition of "Classical machine learning"
-- Regression
+- regression ML techniques
-- Classification
+- classification ML techniques
-- Clustering
+- clustering ML techniques
-- natural language processing
+- natural language processing ML techniques
-- Time Series Forecasting
+- time series forecasting ML techniques
-- Reinforcement Learning
+- reinforcement learning
-- Real-world applications
+- real-world applications for ML
 ## What we will not cover

 - deep learning